TonyBrownRx/100-days-of-code/r1-log.md

 ### R1D3
 Added a CSS file to my To-Do List project.
 Was able to link CSS to HTML file.
 Used terminal & effectively used git commands (e.g., add, commit, push, & pull).
 Link to commit: https://github.com/TonyBrownRx/To-Do-List/commits/master

+### R1D4
+Played around with creating borders on To-Do list project.
+Added a button, textarea, & form.
+Added extensions to VS code to make coding easier.

+### R1D5
+Worked on FFC curriculum all day.
+Finished CSS and about half of Applied Visual Design.

+### R1D6
+Worked on FFC curriculum all day to continue building a foundation.

+### R1D7